Harnessing Yoga for Healing: A Conversation with Gary Kraftsow

 The most amazing thing about this work is how quickly people become more able to influence their condition and improve their function—at every level.

 Through this work, individuals are able to:

-- Create a conscious relationship with their spine, and through their spine the rest of their functional anatomy to quickly improve a wide variety of structural aches and pains
+- Create a conscious relationship with their spine, and (through their spine) with the rest of their functional anatomy to quickly improve a wide variety of structural aches and pains

 - Understand how to balance their emotions, clarify their minds, re-access priorities, and establish a direction for their future.

 1440: Potent, transformative: why have these adjectives been applied to Viniyoga?
 What makes it different from other kinds of yoga?

 Gary Kraftsow: Viniyoga is not formulaic, nor limited to one aspect of the human system.